BASIC TIPS TO STORING YOUR CATCH ON A KAYAK

 Bringing a cooler has always been one of the best storage options when kayak fishing.
 It’s also worth mentioning that coolers today have come a long way from the outdated features and designs.
 There are many cooler brands now that can keep fish fresh for longer periods of time.
 This greatly reduces your worries of bringing home spoiled fish.

 However, better storage when kayak fishing is a fish bag.
 These are insulated bags that perfectly fit in your kayak, whether on the floor or in the hull storage.
 They’re very lightweight and can hold ice for hours.
-Apart from the convenience of its size, a fish bag costs less than a cooler.

 CHECK YOUR CATCH